jmbannon/ytdl-sub/docs/source/config_reference/plugins.rst

   Only keeps files that are uploaded before this datetime.
 By default, ytdl-sub will keep files before ``now``, which implies all files.
 Can be used in conjunction with ``keep_max_files``.

+``keep_files_date_eval``

+:expected type: str
+:description:
+    Uses this standardized date in the form of YYYY-MM-DD to record in the download archive for a given entry.
+Subsequently, uses this value to perform evaluation for keep_files_before/after and keep_max_files.
+Defaults to the entry's upload_date_standardized variable.

 ``keep_max_files``